 Point of difference

 Let's look at an example of a company with a strong brand identity: Coca-Cola.

 In addition to being a beverage, Coca Cola is a:

-Team: Large, multinational group of people working together
+Team: A large, multinational group of people working together

-Story: Company that sold 25-gallons during year one of business
+Story: A company that sold 25-gallons during year one of business

-Image: Red and white logo and packaging are recognized globally
+Image: Its red and white logo and packaging are recognized globally

-Feeling: Anything else that pops into mind when you think of and/or consume Coca Cola
+Feeling: Anything else that pops into mind when you think of or consume Coca Cola

 This is the Coca Cola brand and brand identity.